WhackRock/docs/WHITEPAPER.md

 The contracts implement strict separation of concerns: agents can only adjust weights and trigger rebalances, while only shareholders can withdraw funds.
 This prevents any possibility of fund drainage by compromised agents.
 Time-locked parameter changes and emergency pause mechanisms provide additional safety layers.

-### 6.2 AI Agent Constraints
+### 6.2 Agent Constraints

 Agents operate within a hardcoded sandbox limited to three functions: setting target weights, triggering rebalances, and collecting protocol-defined fees.
 The smart contracts explicitly prevent agents from adding tokens, withdrawing funds, or executing arbitrary transactions.
-All agent actions are logged on-chain, creating transparent audit trails for performance analysis and security monitoring
+All agent actions are logged on-chain, creating transparent audit trails for performance analysis and security monitoring of MCP tool usage

 ---